cartoon nostalgia

-Alvin and the Chipmunks, NBC
+Alvin and the Chipmunks, on NBC

-Welp, of course the Chipmunks are famous for a couple of songs.
-And later they had a black & white cartoon, which I suppose I saw a little bit in reruns, but don't remember well.
-And in the 80s, they had a new cartoon series.
+Welp, of course the Chipmunks are famous for a couple of songs, which debuted in 1958.
+And then in 1961, they had a cartoon series called "The Alvin Show."
+And in the 80s, they had this new cartoon series.
 It seems to have lasted more years than I was aware of it, somehow.
 I don't actually remember when I became aware of it, but I'm sure I couldn't have seen like eight years of it.
 Come on!
 Still, I do remember it some.
+(And it must have aired on my CBS station instead of NBC, because I definitely didn't get NBC at the time.)
 I dunno, I'm sure it wasn't great, but it was alright.
 I mainly remember there being three female chipmunk characters as well as the regular characters, Alvin, Simon, and Theodore (and their "father"/manager, Dave Seville).
 I'm sure I thought the Chipettes were cute.
 Especially Brittany.
-I always liked that name, too.
-Until Britney Spears came along and ruined it, but that's not relevant....
-Oh, and starting in 2007, there have been (as of 2011) three live-action/CGI movies, none of which I intend to see.
+Anyway, for the last couple of seasons, the show was renamed "The Chipmunks."

-The Biskitts, CBS
+The Biskitts, on CBS

-IMDb; Retro Junk; TV.com; Wikipedia
+BCDB; IMDb; Retro Junk; Wikipedia

 Don't remember much about it, except that it was about these tiny doglike critters.
 I seem to recall it being a spin-off from The Smurfs, but I could be wrong.

-Blackstar, CBS
+Blackstar, on CBS

-IMDb; Retro Junk; TV.com; TV Tropes; Wikipedia
+BCDB; IMDb; Retro Junk; TV Tropes; Wikipedia

 I'm afraid I barely even remember this existed, and I couldn't even think of the name before I did some searching for it on the Net, or whatever.
 Anyway...
 I think this is the show I'm thinking of.
 My one real memory is that I think everyone had to go to school on Saturday once when I was little, I don't remember why.
 And I was upset about missing this, or something.

-The Bugs Bunny Show, (aka Looney Tunes), CBS
+The Bugs Bunny Show (aka Looney Tunes)

-The Care Bears
+The Care Bears, in syndication

-IMDb; Retro Junk; TV.com; TV Tropes; Wikipedia
+BCDB; IMDb; Retro Junk; TV Tropes; Wikia; Wikipedia

 Don't remember it well.
 I know I used to watch it, though.
 And used to have some little plastic figures.
 And a couple stuffed animals, which must be in my closet still.
 My favorite character was probably Bright Heart Raccoon, which is one of the plush toys in my closet.
 He was purple, you know.
 I like purple.
 Um, the only thing I really remember about this show was that eventually the Care Bears met some other kinds of animals called the Care Bear Cousins, one of whom was Brave Heart Lion.
 And I remember Brave Heart once singing a song after the main cartoon... yes, after the cartoon I think they'd sometimes have some little unrelated... segments of some kind... and one time, Brave Heart was teaching kids how to make peanut butter balls.
 I have this one fragment of a verse in my head where he sang "...the PB balls," and that's all I can really remember, but it pops into my head now and then.
 So I just thought I'd share.
 Oh, also I'm sure there have been some Care Bears movies, which I may have seen.